- What types of knee problems can arthroscopy help?

 While the risk of problems with any type of anesthesia is small, there are fewer risks associated with local anesthesia than with general.
 In addition, local anesthesia is less expensive than general, and recovery in most cases is quicker.

 - My doctor told me I've injured my cruciate ligament.
-Does this mean I have to have surgery?
+Does this mean I have to have treatment?